roberts7531/fvdi/fvdi/drivers/uaegfx/README.txt

 log to see possible resolutions.
 DEPTH must always be 16.
 FREQ is ignored.

-4) In WinUAE properties, go to Hardware > RTG board.
+5) In WinUAE properties, go to Hardware > RTG board.
 Then select an RTG Graphics card in the list.
 UAE Zorro II or III work fine.

-5) Start WinUAE.
+6) Start WinUAE.
 EmuTOS will start with its famous monochrome welcome screen.
 Then it will switch to the extended video mode and display the familiar green desktop, with 65536 available colors.

-6) Of course you can also run FreeMiNT and XaAES to get more benefits of these new video modes.
+7) Of course you can also run FreeMiNT and XaAES to get more benefits from these new video modes.